LeonardoMoers/bsi_application/README.md

 # Exercises python
-Lists of exercises that were passed for develiver teacher.
+Lists of exercises that were passed for deliver teacher.

 ## Pure python ...